 From jails to jobs—A how-to guide to becoming employed

-Jails to Jobs is an organization that gives ex-offenders the tools they need to find employment.
+Jails to Jobs, a Section 501 (c) 3 public charity, is an organization that gives ex-offenders the tools they need to find employment.
 On this website you’ll find a step-by-step plan to follow as you carry out your job search.
 From researching potential employers and writing resumes to handling interviews and more—it’s all here, with advice tailored to the special needs of those recently released from jail and prison.